Metalloid

-A metalloid is a type of chemical element which has a preponderance of properties in between, or that are a mixture of, those of metals and nonmetals.
-There is no standard definition of a metalloid and no complete agreement on which elements are metalloids.
-Despite the lack of specificity, the term remains in use in the literature of chemistry.
+The word metalloid comes from the Latin metallum ("metal") and the Greek oeidḗs ("resembling in form or appearance").
+However, there is no standard definition of a metalloid and no complete agreement on which elements are metalloids.
+Despite the lack of specificity, the term remains in use in the literature.

 The six commonly recognised metalloids are boron, silicon, germanium, arsenic, antimony and tellurium.
 Five elements are less frequently so classified: carbon, aluminium, selenium, polonium and astatine.
 On a standard periodic table, all eleven elements are in a diagonal region of the p-block extending from boron at the upper left to astatine at lower right.
 Some periodic tables include a dividing line between metals and nonmetals, and the metalloids may be found close to this line.

-Typical metalloids have a metallic appearance, but they are brittle and only fair conductors of electricity.
-Chemically, they behave mostly as nonmetals.
-They can form alloys with metals.
-Most of their other physical properties and chemical properties are intermediate in nature.
-Metalloids are usually too brittle to have any structural uses.
+Typical metalloids have a metallic appearance, may be brittle and are only fair conductors of electricity.
+They can form alloys with metals, and many of their other physical properties and chemical properties are intermediate between those of metallic and nonmetallic elements.
 They and their compounds are used in alloys, biological agents, catalysts, flame retardants, glasses, optical storage and optoelectronics, pyrotechnics, semiconductors, and electronics.

-The electrical properties of silicon and germanium enabled the establishment of the semiconductor industry in the 1950s and the development of solid-state electronics from the early 1960s.

 The term metalloid originally referred to nonmetals.
 Its more recent meaning, as a category of elements with intermediate or hybrid properties, became widespread in 1940–1960.
-Metalloids are sometimes called semimetals, a practice that has been discouraged, as the term semimetal has a different meaning in physics than in chemistry.
-In physics, it refers to a specific kind of electronic band structure of a substance.
+Metalloids are sometimes called semimetals, a practice that has been discouraged, as the term semimetal has a more common usage as a specific kind of electronic band structure of a substance.
 In this context, only arsenic and antimony are semimetals, and commonly recognised as metalloids.